gbif/hp-legume/working_groups/OToL.md

 ## How curate files in OToL
 Click on a OpenTree study link to see what the interface looks like.
 You will need a GitHb account to edit.
 More details to be added later.
-New versions of the synthetic tree only happen occasionally.
+The OToL syntehitc tree is only updated occasionaly.
 The most recent was in December 2019.
-UPdating the legume clade would be good incentive for a new synthetic tree update by OToL.
+Updating the legume clade would be good incentive for a new synthetic tree update by OToL.

 ## Publication idea
 We could rewrite a paper describing the before and after this project.
 How many species and studies did we add?
 How much better/useful is the OToL phylogeny?
 Provide examples of how the tree would be used, especially in connection to the taxonomic georeferencing group work.
 GBIF is working on a phylogenetic viewer that could be added to the Legume Data Portal.

 ## Join the Woreking Group
 Please send an email to [Joe Miller](mailto:jmiller@gbif.org) or [Vanessa Terra](mailto:vanessaterrab@gmail.com) or just start looking for studies to include.
 No experience in curating OToL files is necessary.
-The most important  thing we need is knowledge of the best trees to include.
+The most important  thing we need is your knowledge of the best trees to include.